Author Archives: admin

 This recipe comes from Healthy Junk

-mmmm, just look at that picture.
+mmmm, just look at that picture of our healthy carrot cake.
 It looks so naughty, and we can tell you that the icing has just enough crystallisation to feel like a very-bad-for-you cream cheese icing.

 Bake one of these for a work birthday and you’ll be a hit.
 Not only does it taste good enough the new guy will love it, but it will be so healthy that the perpetual dieter can have some without kick starting a 2 day food bender.
 Seriously, try it.
 It will be weird because you’ll want a second slice, but you won’t have to have that dollop of guilt with it.